Safety regulations for students

 - Do not throw dangerous waste – for example chemicals, sharp things, needles etc. – in the bins.
 Be aware that cleaning staff may come to harm.
 There are special containers for dangerous waste.

 - Pipetting by mouth is not permitted.
 Use a Peleus ball instead.

 - Solutions and samples should always be labelled with the name and content so they can be identified.
 And hazard symbols when applicable.

 - When doing lab work, avoid having earphones with music in both ears.
 Have one ear free.
-Then you can hear if something dangerous is happening in the lab, and if someone approach you, to avoid being surprised and make sudden dangerous movements.
+Then you can hear if something dangerous is happening in the lab and if someone approaches you, to avoid being surprised and make sudden dangerous movements.

-- Eating and drinking is not allowed in the lab.
+- Eating and drinking are not allowed in the lab.
 Neither is smoking, snuff, putting on make-up or using hand lotion.

 Other protection equipment

 - Emergency showers and eye showers are found in the lab and in the corridor outside the lab.

 - If you get a harmful chemical in your eye: first wash for a long time using an eye shower (NOT an eyewash bottle), then contact medical care information.
 If you go to the hospital: bring an eyewash bottle during transportation to continue cleaning and bring a friend or supervisor to accompany you.
 Eyewash bottles can be found in green holders in labs or in corridors.